 Here are some signs to watch for, so you can protect your pets:

-- Irritable behavior - Watch for sudden or unusual behavior such as aggression or anxiety.
+- Irritable behaviour - Watch for sudden or unusual behaviour such as aggression or anxiety.
 For example, they may suddenly become more fearful of noises, children and other animals.

 - Resisting or refusing to enter the house after being outside